This is my family shrimp with eggs scramble recipe, with tender and soft flakes of egg clinging gently on the plump and crunchy pink shrimps.

 Heat control is the most delicate step of making a successful silky smooth egg.
 Let me explain:

-Pour a ladle of oil into a well-seasoned wok to cover the whole surface that will be in contact with the eggs.
+• Pour a ladle of oil into a well-seasoned wok to cover the whole surface in contact with the eggs.
 This step will minimize the egg from sticking to the wok.

-Pour away the excess oil back to the storage container.
-You can reuse the oil for another stir-frying session, or use it for deep-frying.
+• Pour away the excess oil back into the storage container.
+You can reuse the oil for another stir-frying session or deep-frying.

-This step is crucial.
+• This step is crucial.
 Switch off the stove or reduce the heat to a minimum).
-Pour the egg and shrimps mixture into the wok.
-The egg will start to sizzles at the side of the hot wok.
+Pour the egg and shrimp mixture into the wok.
+The egg will start to sizzle on the side of the hot wok.

-Push the egg from the center to the edge gently before it is fully set.
-Let the uncooked egg liquid flow to the center to keep contact with the hot surface.
+• Push the egg gently from the center to the edge before it is fully set.
+Let the uncooked egg liquid flow to the center to keep in contact with the hot surface.

-The egg will start to form fluffy curds and clings on to the shrimps.
+• The egg will start to form fluffy curds and cling to the shrimps.

-Once the egg is seventy percent cooked, dish out immediately, The remaining egg mixture will eventually set by the latent heat.
+• Once the egg is seventy percent cooked, dish it out immediately.
+The latent heat will eventually set the remaining egg mixture.
 If you wait until all the egg is solidified, it will lose its smooth texture.

-This Chinese egg recipe is ideal for anyone who wants to have a delicious quick meal.
-Best to serve with rice, or be a side dish for a heavy breakfast.
-The best thing is it just takes one minute of poaching and another minute of scrambling!
+This shrimp and eggs recipe is ideal for anyone who wants to have a delicious quick meal.
+Best to serve with rice or be a side dish for a heavy breakfast.
+The best thing is it takes one minute of poaching and another minute of scrambling!

 Yield: 2 portions